The Robo Index — (algorithm: product_v1)

 |---|---|---|

 This is data confidence, not platform relationship.
-An unclaimed company with seven strong public signals still hits 100.
-A claimed partner with one weak signal scores ~69.
-The math does not know — and does not care — whether a company has claimed their page or has any relationship with Robolist.
+An unclaimed robot with strong public evidence grades just as high as anyone else.
+The math does not know — and does not care — whether a company has claimed its page or has any relationship with Robolist.
+(This permanent floor replaced an earlier temporary "launch grace" allowance, now retired.)

 | Factor | Default weight | Data source |